Note: The author of the “Social Media Listening Tips: Why Listen and what to do with information” updated it on March 19, 2021.

 - Discover spaces where your customers and your competitors are hanging out.
 Where is the discussion happening?
 Which social media platform?
 What blog?
 What forum?
 What groups?

-- Find out if anyone in your company may be participating in discussions and is posting information without your approval, and if post is [in]accurate.
+- Find out if anyone in your company may be participating in discussions and is posting information your approval, and if the post is [in]accurate.

 - Identify areas in your business process that may need to be developed, or needs improvement.